proplot-dev/proplot/docs/showcase.rst

 Table of colormaps
 ------------------

+In addition to `~proplot.colortools.PerceptuallyUniformColormap` maps, ProPlot adds colormaps from a bunch of cool data viz projects.
 Use `~proplot.demos.cmap_show` to generate a table of registered colormaps, as shown below.

 The “User” section is automatically populated with colormaps saved to your ``~/.proplot`` folder (see :ref:`On-the-fly colormaps`).
+You can make your own colormaps using the `~proplot.colortools.Colormap` constructor function.
+See below for details.

 The other sections break down the colormaps by category: original matplotlib maps, new ProPlot maps belonging to the `~proplot.colortools.PerceptuallyUniformColormap` class, `ColorBrewer <http://colorbrewer2.org/>`__ maps (already included with matplotlib), and maps from several other projects like